anhaidgroup/cloudlabeler/README.md

 2. Install [AWS Command Line Interface](https://docs.aws.amazon.com/cli/) on your local machine to help you push docker image.
 You can find the document for installation at https://docs.aws.amazon.com/cli/latest/userguide/installing.html.

 3. [Configure your cgi and set keys](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) on your local machine so that it has access to your AWS account.
+If you aren't an IAM user, you need to first [Creating an IAM User and Group (AWS CLI)](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).

 4. [Create your repositories in AWS ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html).
 Note that the name of repository should be 'apache_labeler' (or you will need to do more configurations to let docker identify your image).